DefinitelyHighmore/MythicalQuests-Depreciated-/README.md

   # This command will also override any previously assigned objective for that PROGRESS value
   ```

-* You may remove an objective the running the command:
+* You may remove an objective by running the command:
   ```mcfunction
   function myquest:api/questbook/removeobjective {quest:"QUEST NAME",progress:"PROGRESS"}
   ```